The Righteous Mind

 Short Bio:

-Jonathan Haidt (pronounced “height”) is a social psychologist at the NYU-Stern School of Business.
-He received his Ph.D. from the University of Pennsylvania in 1992, and spent most of his career (1995-2011) at the University of Virginia.
+Jonathan Haidt (pronounced “height”) is a social psychologist at New York University’s Stern School of Business.
+He received his Ph.D. from the University of Pennsylvania in 1992, and taught for 16 years in the department of psychology at the University of Virginia.

 Long Bio: